arijoe/Sub-Anagrams/README.md

 This project does not represent optimized algorithmic methodologies as of now.
 The methods are written entirely in one file and entirely in Ruby, and the program file contains additional methods for getting anagrams or sub-anagrams of any word given a particular dictionary.

-The dictionary used for this project is taken from (SIL International)[http://www-01.sil.org/linguistics/wordlists/english/], and results may vary based on dictionary used.
+The dictionary used for this project is taken from [SIL International](http://www-01.sil.org/linguistics/wordlists/english/), and results may vary based on dictionary used.